 So how do you get the best out of people?
 Despite what literature might tell you, there really is no one best way.
 That’s why it comes back to people – and understanding what makes them tick.

-Perhaps it’s now time for some basic theory.
+One of my leadership top tips comes from some basic theory.
 In 1943, a psychologist called Abraham Maslow came up with a pyramid of human needs, which motivate them.
 The theory is classic, but still in some ways sound.
 It underpins much of how we understand people even today.

 At the base of the pyramid are biological needs that drive people – food, water, warmth.
 Then come security needs, belonging needs, esteem needs and so on.